groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-CorelDraw Vector Graphic Drawing (.cdr) is a vector drawing image file that is natively created with CorelDRAW for storing digital image encoded and compressed.
-Such a drawing file contains text, lines, shapes, images, colours and effects for vector representation of image contents.
+Represents a CorelDraw Vector Graphic Drawing (.cdr), which is a vector drawing image file natively created with CorelDRAW for storing digitally encoded and compressed images.
+A CDR drawing file contains text, lines, shapes, images, colors, and effects for vector representation of image contents.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/image/cdr